ivandfx/fnkeys/README.md

 sudo chmod +x FnKeysFix.sh && ./FnKeysFix.sh
 ```

-Installation will begin, then, you're done!
+Installation will begin, then, reboot and you're done!

-FnKeys is a pretty simple script, but for some people it can be an easier way to fix the issue they had :)
+FnKeys is a pretty simple script, but for some people it can be a life saver to easily fix the function keys :)

 Fact: THere was a harder/more convoluted way to install FnKeys, from when it was still for my personal use, which was a more manual process, however, it is not worth including it since FnKeys works way better.